 There are many, many options for getting stuck into hiking the thing.
 These range from a short 15-20 minute walk, to spending weeks at a time down there.
 If hiking in the summer, think about how much water you’re going to need, then bring more.
 In August, depending on where you are, the temperature will generally be somewhere in the 30’s, which is rather toasty.
 For the more adventurous among us, there’s also an abundance of unmaintained trails to get off the beaten track (onto a beaten track).
 The most famous of these treks is the Bright Angel Trail, which starts up in Grand Canyon Village, descending 1335 metres of endless, winding cutbacks down to Phantom Ranch, a picturesque area to stop for the night.
 The site of the ranch was once inhabited by native Americans, with pit houses being found that date back around 100 years.
 If you want to stay here, you typically have to book about a year in advance, although they are implementing a monthly lottery system in the coming years, to stop the waiting list becoming out of control.

 Animal lovers will have a field day: deer, coyotes, and hummingbirds are all frequently spotted on the hikes, but keep an eye out for the more exciting creatures.
+If AR-15’s were allowed, I’d have had a real field day.
 Mountain lions prowl the area, usually being more active at night, black bears tend to stay away from the busy areas but lurk among the canyon walls, and if you have very good eyes, you might spot the Grand Canyon Rattlesnake, which has a reddish-pinkish hue to assist its camouflage into the rocks.
 Bird watchers will be out to spot the intriguing California Condor, only existing in captivity in the 80’s, these large scavengers were released back into the wild around 30 years ago, but remain a rare sight.

 Trekking and searching for wild beasts done with, get your blood pumping with some extreme sports.
 Few natural settings can claim to boast a better view for your first (or next) skydiving experience.
 With the air futilely attempting to slow you down as you crash down to earth at 200kph, don’t forget to pull the chord as you stare in awe at the magnitude of the canyon from this aerial perspective.
 Like the idea of looking down at the canyon from above but don’t want to be terrified to your very core?
 Grand Canyon Skywalk is a glass walkway extending out over the edge in a semi circle.
 This can be a little daunting if you suffer from vertigo, but surely, a better option than plummeting from the heavens in fear for your life.
 Helicopter tours provide a tertiary option for gaining this perspective.
 Back on the ground (or water), white water rafting tours range from day trips to week long expeditions during the summer months and provide an opportunity to view the flora and fauna of the area whilst having a LOT of fun.